Dhobi Ghat (film): Critical reception

-Upon release, the film received mostly positive reviews from critics.
+Upon release, the film received mostly positive reviews from critics, and review aggregation website Rotten Tomatoes gave the film a score of 70%, with an average score of 6.8/10.
 Bhawana Somaaya, senior editor of Ticket Please gave the film a five out of five stars, stating that "Rao portrays the drudgery and the magnificence of the city in unforgettable imageries".
-She also says that "There is no doubting that Dhobi Ghat is amongst the most significant films in the history of Indian cinema" Review aggregation website Rotten Tomatoes gave the film a score of 70%, with an average score of 6.8/10.
-Blessy Chettiar, film critic of Daily News and Analysis wrote, "With Dhobi Ghat, Kiran Rao finally gives Mumbai a film that represents its true hues and tints."
+She also says that "There is no doubting that Dhobi Ghat is amongst the most significant films in the history of Indian cinema" Blessy Chettiar, film critic of Daily News and Analysis wrote, "With Dhobi Ghat, Kiran Rao finally gives Mumbai a film that represents its true hues and tints."
 Mathures Paul of The Statesman gave the film four stars out of five noting that, "Dhobi Ghat is part atmospheric portrait, part video diary that has enough heart-breaking moments you don't want to watch.
 But neither can you look away".